-- Tackling the threat of climate change with our investments in renewable generation. - Lowering the emission intensity of transport as the demand for travel expands. - Delivering data processing, storage facilities and telecommunications infrastructure with carbon emissions, energy and water minimisation at the core. - Improving health outcomes and access through more efficient and affordable technological responses.
+- Tackling the threat of climate change with our investments in renewable generation. - Lowering the emission intensity of transport as the demand for travel expands - Delivering data processing and storage facilities and telecommunications infrastructure with carbon emissions, energy and water minimisation at the core. - through more efficient and affordable technological responses.